 You don’t have to like it, but the truth is if your book doesn’t have a cover that looks 100% professional, people are simply going to skip it and look for something else.
 Which is why taking the time to purchase a professionally designed cover that converts is so important.

-Unless you’re a graphic designer, you need to hire a professional to put the cover design together.
+Unless you’re a graphic designer, you need to hire a professional cover designer.
 However, before you approach a cover designer, you should have at least a rough idea of what you want your book cover to look like so you can give your designer a brief.
 This helps prevent wasted time and money on covers that don’t fit your vision.

 One easy method to spark some ideas when creating your design brief is to take a look at other books in your market (especially other bestselling books).
 You’ll notice that in most genres, book covers tend to follow a design theme, and these themes are what your audience expects.
 While you certainly don’t want your cover to be an exact clone of another design, you also don’t want it to look completely out of place.
 A good designer will help you to find this balance.

-If you want to pay for formatting, Liber Writer is a low-cost, effective option for converting a Microsoft Word file to Amazon’s Kindle format.
-If $60 is too much, you can also find people on Fiverr to format your book for Kindle.
-No matter what option you choose, preview your book using the Kindle previewer to make sure there are no formatting errors.
+If you want to pay for formatting, we now have that as part of our core programs.
+No matter what option you choose, preview your book using the Kindle previewer to make sure there are no formatting errors in any section of your book.

 When you feel confident your book is ready for the public, you can create a KDP account and upload your book.
 You should be just about ready to transform into a published author, but you aren’t quite ready to publish yet, so hit “save as draft.”